My First Impressions Of Life In San Jose, Costa Rica

-The rain does a wonderful job at cooling the entire city off.
+The rain does a wonderful job of cooling the entire city off.
 By the time the storm subsides, you’re left with the most idyllic temperature.
 You know, that kind where you could be fine in either a tank top or long pants and a light sweater.

 My love letter to San Jose’s climate aside, I soon found myself adjusting to other aspects of life here.

 Spanish isn’t exactly a strong suit of mine.
 Especially not currently, as I hadn’t practiced the language in over a year.
 While many travel companies will say that knowing Spanish isn’t necessary here, I disagree.
 Granted, it’s more than likely because I’m living here instead of vacationing here.
 I have to do things like actually go to grocery stores.
 I don’t get to order off menus at fancy resorts.
 Boy, have I been struggling.